-Historic Settlement after COK Files Federal False Claims Act Lawsuit; Slaughterer Pays and Enters Consent Decree with USDA to Reform Practices
+Historic Settlement after Animal Outlook Files Federal False Claims Act Lawsuit; Slaughterer Pays and Enters Consent Decree with USDA to Reform Practices

-COK teamed up with Public Justice to file a lawsuit under False Claims Act as a whistleblower following our hidden camera investigation; in a rare move, the Dept of Justice intervened over humane handling allegations.
+We teamed up with Public Justice to file a lawsuit under the False Claims Act as a whistleblower following our hidden camera investigation; in a rare move, the Department of Justice intervened over humane handling allegations.

-After COK determined what our investigator caught on hidden camera was horrific cruelty to lambs at Superior Farms, the largest lamb slaughterhouse in the US, we not only exposed these abuses for the world to see in a powerful exclusive New York Times report, we also took legal action to seek justice and demand change.
+After we determined what our investigator caught on hidden camera was horrific cruelty to lambs at Superior Farms, the largest lamb slaughterhouse in the U.S., we not only exposed these abuses for the world to see in a powerful exclusive report in The New York Times, we also took legal action to seek justice and demand change.

 At the time of our investigation, Superior Farms had been awarded numerous contracts from the USDA and Department of Defense to supply both fresh and frozen meat to the federal government for its food assistance programs, including the National School Lunch Program.
 As part of these federal contracts, companies are required to comply with the Humane Methods of Slaughter Act.

-The False Claims Act (FCA) allows whistleblowers, such as Compassion Over Killing because we conducted an investigation at the slaughterhouse in this case, to file complaints when there is possible fraud against the government, including evidence alleging violations of government contracts.
+The False Claims Act (FCA) allows whistleblowers to file complaints when there is possible fraud against the government, including evidence alleging violations of government contracts.
 FCA cases are filed with the Dept. of Justice, which has the option to intervene and get more directly involved in the case.

 Our False Claims Act case is the first-ever intervention and settlement by the U.S. Department of Justice over humane handling allegations at a ritual slaughter establishment.
-As a part of this settlement, Superior Farms parent company Transhumance has entered into a consent decree with USDA involving oversight and reform of several of its practices.
+As a part of this settlement, Superior Farms' parent company, Transhumance, has entered into a consent decree with the USDA involving oversight and reform of several of its practices.